pathrabe2416/tic-tac-toe/README.md

 # 🎮 TIC × TAC

-A visually immersive retro-styled Tic Tac Toe web application built using pure HTML, CSS, and Vanilla JavaScript.
+A visually immersive Tic Tac Toe web application built using pure HTML, CSS, and Vanilla JavaScript.

 Designed with a modern dark–neon aesthetic, smooth animations, glow effects, dynamic sound design, and a responsive layout — delivering a polished arcade-style experience directly in the browser.